 3. Depth of keys varies from one instrument to another.

-4. Response of hammer felt can be different from instrument to instrument and from note to note.
+4. Response of hammer felt can differ from instrument to instrument and from note to note.

 5. Pedaling can be challenging as it is, but having to adjust in a new piano makes producing your desired performance even harder.

-6. Keys size and overall response can be different from piano to piano.
+6. Keys size and overall response can differ from piano to piano.

-By trying to resemble the singing of the human voice and also the polyphony of the orchestra, piano adds different challenges to the pianist as well.
+By trying to resemble the singing of the human voice and also the polyphony of the orchestra, piano adds unique challenges to the pianist too.